-- Choose system preferences option, followed by selecting network tab.
+- Choose System preferences option, followed by selecting the Network tab.

-- Furthermore, if the settings are correct, then make sure to close the window.
-Just in case you need to make updates, then make your changes and choose apply tab.
+- Furthermore, if the settings are correct, then make sure to Close the window.
+Just in case you need to make updates, then proceed with your changes and choose the Apply tab.

 Is your system using WIFI?

-The connection to the QuickBooks server might have been dropped due to a weak signal.
-You need to move to an area with a string WIFI signal or choose ethernet connection.
+The connection to the QuickBooks server is obstructed due to a weak signal.
+You need to move to an area with a seamless WIFI signal or choose an ethernet connection.

-You may also like: Troubleshooting of QuickBooks Error code 6000, 83
+You may also like: Solution to QuickBooks Unable to Locate PDF Viewer Error

-The steps involved in resolving the multi-user issues in QuickBooks for Mac are as follows:
+The steps to resolve the multi-user issues in QuickBooks for Mac are enumerated below:

-Step 1: Verifying QuickBooks server is running and the company file is shared or not
+Step 1: Verify if the QuickBooks server is running and if the company file is shared

-- In this particular method, you need to first click on go from an application.
+- In this method, you need to choose on Go from an application.

-- After that you need to share that file is needed.
+- After that you need to Share that file.

-- In case the file is listed under not shared, then you need to choose the file or click on the start sharing tab.
+- In case the file is listed under not shared, then choose the File or hit on the Start sharing tab.

-- If the file is not listed, then hit a click on the + tab in the lower left corner to add the file.
+- If the file is Not listed, then hit on the + tab in the lower left corner to Add the file.

 - In case only the host system gets permission to install and then run the QuickBooks server app.
-It is also important that the company file be saved on the same system and the QuickBooks server app installed on.
+It is also important that the company file is saved on the same system on which the QuickBooks server app got installed.

 Step 2: Checking the Mac OS firewall settings

-- Firstly you need to first hit a click on the apple menu to the desktop and also choose the system preferences.
+- Initially, you need to click on the Apple menu on the desktop and subsequently, choose the System preferences option.

-- After that select the security and privacy icon.
+- Afterward, choose the Security and privacy icon.

-- Followed by selecting the firewall tab and also choose the firewall options tab.
+- Follow it up by selecting the Firewall tab and then choosing the Firewall options tab.

-In case you spot the button to be gray than you need to hit a click on lock icon to unlock it.
+In case you spot the button to be gray then you need to click on the Lock icon to unlock it.

-- Now you need to verify that the QuickBooks server app is set to allow incoming connections.
+- Now, verify that the QuickBooks server app is set to allow incoming connections.

 Read Also: How to access QuickBooks desktop remotely?

-Step 3: Verifying file sharing permissions are set correctly on the host system or not
+Step 3: Verify if the file sharing permissions are set correctly on the host system

-- Also add that folder where the company file is situated in the share folder.
+- Add the folder where the company file is located in the share folder.

-- Go to the + tab to the shared folder column.
+- Head to the + tab to the shared folder column.

-- Select the folder where the company file located and then hit on Add option.
+- Choose the Folder where the company file is located and then hit on Add option.

-- After that you enter in the users column, ensure that the permission to read and write for everyone, or for the specific users who will be using QuickBooks desktop.
+- After that, enter the users’ column and check whether the permission to Read and write is set for everyone or for the Specific users who will be using the QuickBooks Desktop.

-It is important to note that the windows multi-user fixing methods cannot be applied to the Mac networks.
-The process for Mac networks is:
+It is pertinent to note that Windows multi-user fixing methods cannot be applied to the Mac networks.
+The process for Mac networks is given below:

-- You need to select the file from the new finder window.
+- You need to first choose the File from the new finder window.

-- And then, be clear that the other systems using QuickBooks are seen is the shared section.
+- Afterward, ensure that the other systems using QuickBooks are seen is the shared section.

-In case you are unable to see another system, then The software will not be able to share the file with those systems.
-Also, the bonjour needs the following ports to open 56565 TCP, 5297 TCP, 5298 TCP/UDP, and 5353 UDP.
+If you cannot see another system, then the software will not be able to share the file with those systems.
+Also, the Bonjour needs the following ports to open : 56565 TCP, 5297 TCP, 5298 TCP/UDP, and 5353 UDP.

-If the QuickBooks and its server is already installed in the host system, then the you need to unplug the ethernet cable, turn off and also reboot the system.
-Once the reboot opens the QuickBooks desktop, you need to try enabling the multi-user mode.
+If you have QuickBooks and its server already installed in the host system, then unplug the ethernet cable, turn it off, and reboot the system.
+Once the reboot opens the QuickBooks desktop, try enabling the multi-user mode.

-In case it enables successfully, then it means that the problem is generated by the network hardware that provides the network access.
-At times, the hardware cannot work by blocking the communication between QuickBooks and the server.
+If it enables successfully, then, it indicates that the problem got generated due to the network hardware providing the network access.
+Sometimes, the hardware cannot work by blocking the communication between QuickBooks and the server.

-Step 6: Setting up the peer to peer direct connection
+Step 6: Set up the peer-to-peer direct connection

 You can also connect to systems together using a single ethernet cable.

-- Firstly, You need to log out both systems and plug each end of the cable into a system’s ethernet port.
+- In the inception, You need to log-out both the systems and Plug each end of the cable into a system’s ethernet port.

-- Now you will have to open file or enable the multi-user mode from a file or enable multi-user mode.
+- Now, to Open file or enable the multi-user mode from a file or enable Multi-user mode.

-- And then open QuickBooks in the second system from the shared files section or open the company file.
+- Finally, open QuickBooks in the second system from the shared files section or open the company file.

-We end this article over here, with the hope that the information shared in above might be of some help in resolving the QuickBooks multi-user issue in QuickBooks for Mac.
-However, if the issue persists even after following the steps above, then we recommend you consult our QuickBooks enterprise technical support team at 1-800-761-1787.
+We end this article with the hope that the above-illustrated information might be of some help in fixing the QuickBooks multi-user issue in QuickBooks for Mac.
+However, if the problem perpetuates even after following the steps above, then we recommend you consult our QuickBooks enterprise technical support team at 1-800-761-1787.
 Our U.S based accounting experts and certified accounting professionals will be happy to help you.

 Important questions to answer (FAQ’s)